Meals & Nutritional Programs

-On December 2018, California Department of Social Services (CDSS) allocated funds to Los Angeles County as one of 24 counties selected to implement the APS Home Safe Program.
-Workforce Development, Aging and Community Services (WDACS) contracted with the Los Angeles Homeless Services Authority (LAHSA) and service providers in each Los Angeles County Service Planning Area to implement the APS Home Safe Program from July 1, 2019 to June 30, 2021.
+In 2018, California Department of Social Services (CDSS) allocated funds to LA County as 1 of 24 counties selected to implement the APS Home Safe Program.
+WDACS contracted with the LA Homeless Services Authority (LAHSA) and service providers in each LA County Service Planning Area to implement the APS Home Safe Program from July 1, 2019 to June 30, 2021.

 Adult Protective Services (APS)

 Adult Protective Services (APS) provides a system of in person response to reports of abuse and self-neglect about developmentally disabled adults, physically and mentally disabled adults, and the elderly who may be victims of abuse.

 If you are concerned that someone you care about may be the victim of abuse, don’t be silent.
 LA County Adult Protective Service team provides a system of in person response, 24 hours a day, 7 days a week.
 REPORT IT NOW!

 The Eldercare Locator is a nationwide service that connects older Americans and their caregivers with trustworthy local support resources.
 Whether help is needed with services such as meals, home care or transportation, or a caregiver needs training and education or a well-deserved break from caregiving responsibilities, the Eldercare Locator is there to point that person in the right direction.

 The Eldercare Locator is a public service of the Administration on Aging (AoA), an agency of the U.S. Administration for Community Living.